MoserMichael/python-obj-system/gen-iterator.md

     print("(generator) leaving the generator function, iteration is finished")

 ```
-A function that has a yield statement is still a function.
+A function that has a yield statement, is is still a function objct.

 __Source:__